-Sure, in order to get tags in the best units and to hunt during times when there is less competition, you will have to draw a tag and you will need a lot of points to do it.
+Sure, in order to get tags in the best units and to hunt during times when there is less competition and when elk are bugling and distracted by the rut, you will have to draw a tag and you usually need a lot of points to do it.
 But that is a different article.
 There are many units with general season or Over-the Counter (OTC) tags that offer a good chance at getting an elk, especially if you get an any sex elk tag.

-I grew up hunting small game in the southern Piedmont, but have lived in elk country now for over 20 years.
+I grew up hunting small game in the southern Piedmont, but have lived in elk country now for over 25 years.
 For this transplanted southern boy, there is nothing like seeing big elk in the backcountry unless it’s seeing elk with a tag in your pocket.
-I still get a kick from just watching a herd of cows and compared to most white-tailed deer, even the calves look big.
+I still get a kick from just watching a herd of cows and calves and compared to most white-tailed deer, even the calves look big.